-Use extreme caution when throwing weighted lines to a boat in distress.
-When in rough seas, use a light throwing line with a weight secured on the throwing end and a heavier towing line secured to the other end.
+- Use extreme caution when throwing weighted lines to a boat in distress.
+When in rough seas, use a light throwing line with a weight secured on the throwing end and a heavier towing line secured to the other end. - Never attempt to tow a boat larger or heavier than your own. - Never attempt to tow a grounded, damaged or capsized boat.

-- Never attempt to tow a boat larger or heavier than your own. - Never attempt to tow a grounded, damaged or capsized boat. - Use a tow line that is rated at least four times the gross weight of the boat being towed. - Make sure tow lines are in good condition and are free of damage, cuts or abrasions. - Attach a tow line to the bow eye on the disabled boat.
-Never attach a tow line to any point on the disabled boat other than the bow eye. - Attach the tow line to the stern eyes of the towboat.
-Wrap the tow line with chafing gear where it rubs against the boat or any corners.

-- Leave at least two boat lengths between the boats for adequate movement. - Never allow anyone to be in line with the tow line.
-If the line breaks or pulls free, dangerous recoil could occur, resulting in severe injury or death to anyone in its path. - Adjust the tow line to match wave action.
+- Use a tow line that is rated at least four times the gross weight of the boat being towed. - Make sure tow lines are in good condition and are free of damage, cuts or abrasions. - Attach a tow line to the designated strong point on the disabled boat.
+Never attach a tow line to any point on the disabled boat other than the designated strong point.
+Strong points are typically the bow and stern eyes on boats under 26' and are usually labeled. - When attaching to the stern strong points, wrap the tow line with chafing gear where it rubs against the boat or any corners. - Leave at least two boat lengths between the boats for adequate movement. - Never allow anyone to be in line with the tow line.
+If the line breaks, pulls free or the hardware fails, dangerous recoil could occur, resulting in severe injury or death to anyone in its path. - Adjust the tow line to match wave action.
 Keep the boats on the crest or in the trough of the waves at the same time.
-In protected, calm waters, shorten the line for better handling. - Tow at moderate speed, allowing for adverse wind and wave conditions. - Have the operator of the towed boat steer with you if possible. - Have a person on the tow boat watch the disabled vehicle and, if necessary, be available to signal the operator of the disabled boat.
+In protected, calm waters, shorten the line for better handling.

+- Tow at moderate speed, allowing for adverse wind and wave conditions. - Have the operator of the towed boat steer with you if possible. - Have a person on the tow boat watch the disabled vehicle and, if necessary, be available to signal the operator of the disabled boat.